charmoniumQ/PROBE/docs/threading.md

   - We need to use fork/join to order relationships between threads.
   - In 1:1 case, pthread -> TID uniquely, we just don't know which.
 We would need to record pthread_self at thread creation time.
   - In M:1 case, pthread -> TID non-uniquely.
 We would need to record pthread_self at every op.
-  - In M:N case, pthread -> split across mulitple TIDs.
+  - In M:N case, pthread -> split across multiple TIDs.
 We would need to record pthread_self at every op.
 - Action items
   - Add edge from fork to every TIDs first occurrence of that pthread_id
   - Add edge from every TIDs last occurrence of that pthread_id to join